 The intangible Cultural Heritage of Chiang Mai

-Tangible heritage is buildings, monuments, temples, houses, bridges and so on.
+Tangible heritage is buildings, monuments, temples, houses, bridges, and so on.
 They are objects constructed by human beings.
 The intangible “living” Heritage of Chiang Mai is the culture of Chiang Mai.
-Examples of living heritage is festivals, markets, food, textiles, rituals, handicrafts, art, performing arts but also a means of transportation such as the samlor.
+Examples of living heritage are festivals, markets, food, textiles, rituals, handicrafts, art, performing arts but also a means of transportation such as the samlor.
 Ethnic and religious diversity we also consider Living Heritage.
 Languages we consider Living Heritage too.
-We include ethnic groups such as the Lawa, Tai Lue, Tai Yai, Tai Ya and all the tribal groups such as Akha, Hmong and others as Living Heritage.
-Chiang Mai a la Carte is committed to the preservation of tangible as well as intangible heritage of Chiang Mai and North Thailand.
+We include ethnic groups such as the Lawa, Tai Lue, Tai Yai, Tai Ya, and all the tribal groups such as Akha, Hmong, and others as Living Heritage.
+Chiang Mai a la Carte is committed to the preservation of the tangible as well as intangible heritage of Chiang Mai and North Thailand.

 The Samlors of Chiang Mai

 Samlor means “three wheels” in Thai, referring to the three wheels of this vehicle.
 The samlor is a bicycle taxi.
 It was introduced in Chiang Mai in the 1930s.
 Until the 1970s the samlor was an essential means of public transportation in the city.
 Motorized, polluting vehicles have pushed the samlor to the brink of extinction.
 The samlor is a Living Heritage of this city and should be protected.
 A samlor ride features in our Historical Walk, Samlor ride and Wat Doi Suthep tour, and Chiang Mai Food and Doi Suthep Temple Tour.